wakatara/harsh/README.md

 **`days_until_break`** — integer countdown until streak breaks. `0` means do it today or it breaks. `null` when not applicable (broken, tracking, unstarted).

+**`current_streak`** — number of consecutive days the habit has been maintained (done, satisfied, skipped, or skipified).
+Computed from the full history, not just the 100-day entries window. `0` for tracking-only or unstarted habits.

+**`longest_streak`** — the longest consecutive streak in the habit's full history.
+Useful for motivation ("your record is 92 days — you're at 45, keep going!").

 **`last_completed`** — ISO date of the most recent `y` or `s` entry. `null` if never completed.